-We have significant expertise in distributed sensing systems, or DSS, which are products composed of multiple sensors whose inputs are integrated through a fiber optic network and software.
-Our DSS products use fiber optic sensing technology with an innovative monitoring system that allows several thousand sensors to be networked along a single optical fiber.
-Potential key applications and markets include:
+We have significant expertise in distributed sensing systems, such as ODiSI, which are products composed of multiple sensors whose inputs are integrated through a fiber optic network and software.
+These products use fiber optic sensing technology with an innovative monitoring system that allows several thousand sensors to be networked along a single optical fiber.

-- Distributed Strain.
-Potential markets for our DSS products include the airframe industry, integrated structural monitoring on civil structures and space applications.
-For example, a major airframe manufacturer has deployed our DSS products during fatigue testing to measure strain through a network of sensors distributed throughout an aircraft. - Distributed Temperature.
-Our DSS product also enables the direct monitoring of temperature.
+Potential key applications and markets of our fiber optic sensing solutions include the airframe industry, integrated structural monitoring of civil structures and space applications.
+For example, a major airframe manufacturer has explored the use of our system during fatigue testing to measure strain through a network of sensors distributed throughout an aircraft.
+Our ODiSI platform also enables the direct monitoring of temperature.
 Potential markets include industrial process control and electrical system monitoring.
-For example, we have sold a network of distributed temperature sensors to a major manufacturer of electrical generators who uses our sensors to increase operational efficiency and prolong generator life.
-We have also sold our DSS temperature sensors to NASA for both ultra-cold and extremely high-temperature measurements. - Distributed Shape.
-A derivation of our distributed strain measurement technology is being utilized to enable three-dimensional shape and position measurement.
-We are developing this technology for use in robotic tethers, flexible structures used by the U.S. Navy for undersea systems, and other applications.
-We have also previously sold shape-sensing probes to a major aircraft manufacturer for measuring shape on an aerodynamic surface.
+For example, our network of distributed temperature sensors has been tested by a major manufacturer of electrical generators for the purpose of increasing operational efficiency and prolonging generator life.